Biñan: Cityhood

-On February 2, 2010, by the virtue of the Republic Act No. 9740, Biñan became a component city after its voters accepted the ratification in the plebiscite.
+On February 2, 2010, by the virtue of Republic Act No. 9740, Biñan became a component city after its voters accepted the ratification in a plebiscite.
 It became the 4th city in the province and 139th in the Philippines.

+By virtue of Republic Act No. 10658, signed on March 27, 2015, by President Benigno Aquino III, Biñan was separated from the first congressional district of Laguna and formed the lone congressional district of Biñan.
+It later gained its separate representation in the Laguna Provincial Board starting in 2025.

 Geography

 Biñan is located 35 km south of Manila and 52 km from Santa Cruz.
 It is bounded on the north by San Pedro, on the west by General Mariano Alvarez, Carmona, and Silang, on the south by Santa Rosa, while on the east lies Laguna de Bay, the largest lake in the country.